(click on missile

 Redstone Missile Articles

-Former 580th Engineer Company member SP4 Desmond N. Bonnington has provided me with a set of very interesting newspaper, magazine, and industry articles.
+Former 580th Engineer Company member SP4 Desmond N. (Ted) Bonnington has provided me with a set of very interesting newspaper, magazine, and industry articles.
 The articles cover the pre-deployment and deployment of Redstone to Europe, 40th Artillery Group's second anniversary celebration, and follow-on uses of Redstone Missile after its deactivation in June 1964.

 40th Artillery Group (Redstone) Organization Day 2nd Anniversary